horizon0708/react-scroll-jacker/readme.md

     <ReactElementOne> I did not ask for this! </ReactElementOne>
   </ReactScrollJacker>

-   // ReactElementOnes will have get a prop  _currentPage_.
+   // Both ReactElementOnes will have get a prop currentPage that has the index of the current rendered child.
 ```

 This component is a regular div. _style_ and _className_ props are exposed.
 Style it however you wish.

+## Under the hood
+This component uses [stickybits](https://github.com/dollarshaveclub/stickybits) to make child elements sticky.
+Stickybits uses css property sticky as a default and provides fallback via JS for browsers that are not supported.

 ## Todo
-- [ ] Add Tests.
+- [ ] Add Tests & webpack.
 - [x] Add Demo.
 - [ ] Add an option to pass down inject and not hide the children automatically.
 - [ ] apologise to the UX designers and users.